Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Notation and Preliminaries

-The concept of pressure can be used to prove that either $\Vmin$ or $L(G)$ possesses a trivial submodule or quotient when restricted to $H$.
-We therefore would like to know whether that is enough in some circumstances to conclude that $H$ is contained within a $\sigma$-stable, positive-dimensional subgroup of $G$.
+The concept of pressure can be used to prove that either $M(\bG)$ or $L(\bG)$ possesses a trivial submodule or quotient when restricted to $H$.
+We therefore would like to know whether that is enough in some circumstances to conclude that $H$ is contained within a positive-dimensional subgroup of $\bG$.
+The next result is \cite[Lemma 1.4]{craven2015un2}.